-Our Peer Group service is open three days a week to all women in need of emotional support, advice and information.
+Our Telephone Support & Information service and Online Chat is open three days a week to women in need of emotional support, advice and information.
 Read more.

-During drop-in times volunteers are on hand to offer support and are able to provide information about specialist organisations.
-Many women come in need of a kind ear or a supportive voice, company, advice on other services or to use our IT facilities.
-Women can also be linked in with our food bank or holistic therapies by attending a drop-in session.
+During these times our trained volunteers are on hand to offer support and information.
+Many women call in need of a kind ear or a supportive voice, or information on specialist services.
+Women can also be linked in with other BWC services, for example our food bank or therapeutic support via the support line.